What is Distichiasis?

 - Cryotherapy – this technique can be useful when many hairs are present.
 A probe is applied to the inner surface of the eyelid in the region of the hair follicles and the eyelid is then frozen to destroy the hair follicles.
 This procedure may also need to be repeated.
 It has a similar success rate to electrolysis, although the swelling immediately post-operatively is greater.

 Surgical approaches are typically reserved for severe cases or those in which the above procedures have been unsuccessful.
 Techniques involve surgical dissection to permanently remove the hair follicles, or creation of outward turning of the eyelid margin in order to direct the hairs away from the surface of the eye.

 Distichiasis in a Labrador retriever.
 The aberrant hairs emerge from the eyelid margin in both upper and lower eyelids.

 This is another form of aberrant hair growth but in this case, instead of emerging at the eyelid margin, ectopic cilia emerge through the conjunctiva on the inside of the eyelid to directly contact the cornea.

 Ectopic cilia typically occur in young dogs.
 They tend to be extremely painful and often cause corneal ulcers, which can resolve between hair cycles (every 4-6 weeks).

 Although very painful, ectopic cilia are very small and difficult to see without specialised equipment.

 Ectopic cilia emerging from the inside of the upper eyelid.

 What treatment is available for ectopic cilia?

-Treatment for ectopic cilia involves surgical removal of the hair plus its associated follicle, with the wound left to heal by scarring.
+Treatment involves surgical removal of the hair plus its associated follicle, with the wound left to heal by scarring.
 Provided the entire follicle is removed the hair will not regrow.
 Any associated corneal ulceration heals rapidly after surgery, provided no secondary infection has occurred.